-EVSC 233 POLLUTION SOURCES AND TRANSPORT IN ECOSYSTEMS 3.0: 3 cr.
-E
+EVSC 233 POLLUTION SOURCES AND TRANSPORT IN ECOSYSTEMS

 This course introduces students to the different sources of pollutions and their means of transport in air, soil and water.
 Toxic action and fate of environmental pollutants, pollution control, eco-toxicological impact and standard testing methods will be covered.